onionzn/INFO255Proj/README.md

     - `state`: The state where a business is located
     - `zip_code`: The zipcode of a business
 - The extracted information was written into `businesses.csv`.
 Right now, the `.csv` file contains around 4900 entries.
 There may be duplicates among these entries, but they can be cleaned based on the `id` column.
-- Reference for YELP search API: https://docs.developer.yelp.com/reference/v3_business_search
+- Reference for Yelp search API: https://docs.developer.yelp.com/reference/v3_business_search
-- Sample code provided by YELP to make an API call: https://github.com/Yelp/yelp-fusion/blob/master/fusion/python/sample.py
+- Sample code provided by Yelp to make an API call: https://github.com/Yelp/yelp-fusion/blob/master/fusion/python/sample.py

+### Step 2: Process Bussiness Information

+- In `process_businesses.ipynb`, we used `pandas` and `numpy` to removed duplicates from `businesses.csv` based on the unique identifier `id`.
+- The cleaned dataset is saved to `businesses_no_dup.csv`.